kodi-pvr/pvr.vuplus/README.md

 ## Configuring the addon

+### Settings Levels
+In Kodi 18.2 the level of settings shown will correspond to the level set in the main kodi settings UI: `Basic`, `Standard`, `Advanced` and `Expert`.
+From Kodi 19 it will be possible to change the settingds level from within the addon settings itself.

 ### Connection
 Within this tab the connection options need to be configured before it can be successfully enabled.